FELA: A Multi-Agent Evolutionary System for Feature Engineering of Industrial Event Log Data: Experiment

 \subsubsection{Baselines}

-We evaluate the performance of our proposed FELA system against three baselines: (1) raw features, (2) FeatLLM \cite{han2024large}, and (3) LLM-FE \cite{llmfe}, where FeatLLM and LLM-FE are state-of-the-art free coding methods.
-To ensure a fair comparison, all LLM-based methods, including the baselines and our proposed FELA, utilize the DeepSeek-V3 model via the DeepSeek API \cite{liu2024deepseek}.
+We evaluate the performance of our proposed FELA system against the following baselines: {(1) raw features, (2) OpenFE \cite{zhang2023openfe}, (3) skope-rules \cite{skope}, (4) CAAFE \cite{hollmann2023large}, (5) FeatLLM \cite{han2024large}, (6) AIDE \cite{jiang2025aide}, (7) LLM-FE \cite{llmfe}.
+Here, skope-rules is a traditional rule induction method, the OpenFE is the latest baseline in conventional AutoFE, while CAFFE, FeatLLM, AIDE, and LLM-FE are state-of-the-art LLM-based free coding methods.} To ensure a fair comparison, all LLM-based methods, including the baselines and our proposed FELA, utilize the DeepSeek-V3 model via the DeepSeek API by default \cite{liu2024deepseek}.